Parasites in Food

 Test your knowledge with multiple choice flashcards

-What are parasites in food?
+What are the three primary groups of parasites that contaminate food?

 Next